Lysozyme: An Antibacterial Enzyme and a Cause of Egg Allergies

 This Mayo Clinic webpage lists the major allergenic proteins in eggs and gives suggestions for preventing egg allergy symptoms.

-Unboiling an egg at the University of California Irvine
+Unboiling an egg information is described at the University of California, Irvine website.

 © 2015 Linda Crampton